Stick or twist dilemma for EPL strugglers

 What a difference three points can make.

-Despite conceding more than twice as many league goals as fellow strugglers Middlesbrough after 20 matches this season, the Swans currently lie just four points behind them.
+Despite conceding more than twice as many league goals as fellow struggler Middlesbrough after 20 matches this season, the Swans are just four points behind the promoted team.

 Head coach Paul Clement's appointment has brought fresh hope to the Liberty Stadium, but the Welsh club need to tighten up quickly if they're to avoid joining rivals Cardiff in the division below.